View the Campuswide Strategic Plan→

 Actions:

-• Create and implement additional processes (beyond merit) to recognize/reward staff performance.
+- Create and implement additional processes (beyond merit) to recognize/reward staff performance. (implemented and ongoing)

-• Set an expectation of development training for all supervisors to engage in conversations with their staff about career development (e.g., Foundations of Leadership Course – OL; coach and develop talent, foster and promote diverse teams, importance of clear communication).
+- Engage Unit Leadership on strategies to develop skills for all supervisors to support their staff’s career development (e.g., Foundations of Leadership Course – OL; coach and develop talent, foster and promote diverse teams, importance of clear communication). (implemented and ongoing)

-• Hiring supervisors, in consultation with Senior HR Advisor, will match new staff with mentors; successful mentoring will require active engagement by a number of Office of the Provost staff.
+- Hiring supervisors, in consultation with Senior HR Advisor, will match new staff with mentors; successful mentoring will require active engagement by a number of Office of the Provost staff. (implemented and ongoing)

-• Share professional development resources (e.g. links) with staff through a shared digital space.
+- Share professional development resources (e.g. links) with staff through a shared digital space. (implemented and ongoing)

-• Explore opportunities for communities of practice for project management, event planning, and other skills.
+- Explore opportunities for communities of practice for project management, event planning, and other related skills.

 PROCESS (Create an Equitable and Inclusive Campus Climate)